 When overlay links between edge devices and the primary hub are down, links between the edge device and the secondary hub are used to forward traffic.

-When incoming traffic destined to an edge device subnet of the local region is received by one hub, but links between the hub and edge devices are down, the hub uses the overlay links to forward traffic to another hub.
+However when a business rule has the Dual Hub Load Mode option set to ACTIVE_ACTIVE, the links between the edge device and the secondary hub might be used, even if the links between the edge device and the primary hub are up.